learn-co-curriculum/phase-1-stitching-together-the-three-pillars/README.md

 ![working example of favoriting a post][three-pillars-example-working]

 Go ahead and open up `index.html` in your browser and give the heart a click.
+A fast way to do this is to use the `open` command in the command-line environment.
+From within the directory where this README lives, invoke: `open index.html`.
+If that doesn't work, navigate to the directory where this README is located, and open the file.

 Your experience will look something like this:

 ![non-working example of favoriting a post][three-pillars-example-not-working]